-Rock, paper scissors Anna Ploszajski, Institute of Making
+Rock, paper scissors Anna Ploszajski, Materials Scientist, Writer and Storyteller

 Materials science is just one big game of rock paper scissors.
 Join Anna Ploszajski as she uncovers the invisible secrets of the material world, from the earliest stone tools to the information age and beyond.